 Let’s do the math:

-- Assume you can get $10/mo per paid user (many times, you can’t).
+- Assume you can get $10/mo per paid user (a good basic price for Freemium for SMBs).

-- To build a $100m business (i.e., go IPO), you’d need almost 1,000,000 paid seats to hit that.
+- To build a $100m business (i.e., get ready to go IPO), you’d need 1,000,000 paid seats to hit that.

 - Assume a 2% conversion rate, for simplicity’s sake.
 You’d need 50,000,000 active users over time.
 Not pretend users.
 Not users who registered and never came back.
 Not even users that use you once a year.
 50,000,000 active, passionate, engaged users using your business app, on their own, electively, with some regularity.
 Enough not to churn.

 In VSB or SMB business apps, you can get to one million paying customers — but you really, really need something broad-based to get there.
 Intuit, Microsoft, Adobe, PayPal.
 But there are not too many with 1,000,000 paid business customers, or 50m truly active users.
 Hubspot sells to SMBs and just passed $1B in ARR.
 But it got there with 100,000 paying customers, for example.
 Dropbox is at $2B ARR now, but it needed 600,000,000 free users to get there.
 The math there ties.